UniMath/agda-unimath/src/commutative-algebra/groups-of-units-commutative-rings.lagda.md

 ## Properties

-### The group of units of a ring is a functor from rings to groups
+### The group of units of a commutative ring is a functor from commutative rings to abelian groups

 #### The functorial action of `group-of-units-Commutative-Ring`